 When and how much butter?

-I feel that quick bread need some oil (butter in this case) in the dough to improve the texture.
+I feel that quick bread needs some oil, usually (butter in this case) in the dough to improve the texture.
 Also, mixed into the dough will produce a softer crust which can get rock hard with a quick bread.

 I'm at 3 tablespoons in the dough and 1 tablespoon on top.
 You can add an optional brushing when the bread comes out of the oven.

 No, absolutely not.
 But quick bread can be dense.
 The sifting will help that some.
 You can also add a teaspoon of baking soda for extra rise.

 This bread is easy to add things.
 A cup of cheese, some chopped up pickled jalapenos, or some garlic.
 Have some fun with it.
 Google will give you endless suggestions.